 PALS’ strength lies in the parent practice and video review of their behaviors.
-Parents, with the support of a trained, certified coach and carefully scripted sessions, learn to be their own observer and instructor as they take the rare opportunity to step back and review their interactions with their child; identifying for themselves what is effective as they increase their child’s confidence, abilities, and cooperation.
+Parents, with the support of a trained, certified coach (also known as a specialist which is an early childhood professional who provides coaching, mentoring and/or training, to support practitioners and other professionals in continuous quality improvement efforts) and carefully scripted sessions, learn to be their own observer and instructor as they take the rare opportunity to step back and review their interactions with their child; identifying for themselves what is effective as they increase their child’s confidence, abilities, and cooperation.
 Parents feel empowered, as they more deeply understand the effect their actions have on their child’s development.

 Through the 11-week infant (5-15 months) and 14-week toddler/preschooler (18months-4 years) programs, parents learn how to:

 - Recognize and respond appropriately to their child’s signals

 - Stimulate language development and thinking skills

 - Support their child’s autonomy-seeking

 The online version of Play and Learning Strategies (known as ePALS), housed on the Children’s Learning Institute’s platform, CLI Engage, allows parents to log in and access the content of each strategy session independently at a time that is most convenient for them.
 Once they have completed a session, they are encouraged to practice the strategy with their child throughout the week, record two brief examples of the practice and have a video call with their coach where they:

 - Review the week’s practice and observe any changes in interactions

 - Review and reinforce the strategy highlighted in the online session